 - Lightly beat eggs.

-- Stir eggs, mashed bananas, vegetable oil and vanilla extract together in a large bowl.
+- Stir mashed bananas, vegetable oil, eggs, vanilla extract & sugar together in a large bowl.
+Stir until completely mixed.

-- Pour the mixed dry ingredients (except the chopped pecans) into the bowl containing the wet ingredients.
+- Add the rest of the ingredients (except chopped pecans) to the bowl.
 Stir with a large spoon until the batter is fully mixed.

 - Add 3/4 cup of chopped pecans to the batter (and save the remaining 1/4 cup of pecans for later).
 Stir until the pecans are evenly mixed throughout the batter.

-- Pour the finished batter into a nonstick bread pan.
+- Pour the finished batter into a nonstick or "greased" bread pan.
 Smooth out the top of the batter within the bread pan.

 - Sprinkle the remaining chopped pecans (1/4 cup) on top of the batter within the bread pan.